Pilea: Growing and Caring for It

 Where to place your Pilea?

 Pilea loves bright, indirect light.
-Too much direct sunlight may scorch its delicate leaves, while insufficient light will make the plant sparse, with stems abnormally elongating to seek light (etiolation).
+Too much direct sunlight may scorch its delicate leaves, while insufficient light will make the plant leggy, with stems abnormally elongating as they reach for light (etiolation).
 The ideal spot is near an east or west-facing window, or behind a sheer curtain if the light is too intense.
-It will thrive in a room with all-day brightness, such as a living room or bright kitchen.
+It will thrive in a room with all-day brightness, such as a living room or well-lit kitchen.
 Avoid cold draughts and direct heat sources which dry out the air.

 Position your Pilea in a bright spot, for example near a window, but out of direct sunlight